raymutt/logRotate/README.md

 # logRotate
-Powershell script for rotating log files
+Powershell script for rotating log files.
+As written, can be run only once daily.

 ## How to Use: